ngs-doo/json-benchmark/README.md

 * JVM seems to always be faster after optimization kicks-in
 * LOH design issue prevents .NET to match JVM in speed
-* Newtonsoft.Json is comparable with Jackson on features/quality
+* Newtonsoft is comparable with Jackson on features/quality but not in speed
-* Most libraries are not really mature
+* .NET libraries have matured over time
 * Almost everyone claims to be THE FASTEST
 * JSON can compete with binary codecs in speed